agiledev-students-fall2022/final-project-team-resybot/README.md

 ### How?
 Web app where you can select a restaurant and timing(s) of when you want to go.
 Resy Bot will then wait for the reservation to be open and snipe it instantly, then will email or send a text message regarding the reservation.

-### Scope
-Project is reasonable for 4-6 people as the front-end is intuitive (simply inputting a restaurant's resy link) and the backend logic should be challenging enough to take time (we would need to constantly monitor active/open user requests), while it does not seem to be too challenging (same idea as implementing a sneaker bot, which does not seem too difficult).

 Delete the contents of this file and replace with the contents of a proper README.md, as described in the [project setup instructions](./instructions-0c-project-setup.md)

 1. See the [Sprint Planning instructions](instructions-0d-sprint-planning.md) for the requirements of Sprint Planning for each Sprint.